joelgardner/bnb-book-blog-app/Post1.md

 With these rules, the linter will no longer incorrectly complain about unused variables.

+We'll also add the following line to our `.eslintrc.*` file under the `parserOptions` key:

+`"ecmaVersion": 8`

+This is so we can use the awesome new `async`/`await` keywords without the linter yelling at us.

 Now, let's add a `lint` command to our `package.json`'s `scripts` property':

 `"lint": "./node_modules/.bin/eslint src/*.js || true"`

 Now, to lint our app, we simply run `npm run lint`.
 The `|| true` suppresses the typical npm error boilerplate (go ahead, try running `npm run lint` with and without the `|| true` present.)

+Next up, the age-old question: to use semi-colons or not?
+We will choose the *not* option.
+Some people like them, some people don't.
+It's purely preference, but the important thing is that we pick a rule and **stick with it**.

+If you *do* want to use semi-colons, simply switch the `"never"` to `"always"` in your `.eslintrc.*` for the `"semi"` rule.

+We're almost there.
+Lint complains because our `App.test.js` contains the `it` keyword which has not been defined, as it is a global provided by Jest.
+To fix this, add the following to `.eslintrc.*`'s `env` key:

+`"jest": true`

 > Whew!
 ESLint definitely adds some setup overhead but is invaluable in helping maintain clean, consistent code.
 We'll re-visit it periodically to update our rules.